-What Is A Nosebleed?
+What Causes A Nosebleed?

 Light nosebleeds are quite common and can occur due to irritation (dry nasal lining) or colds, or a sharp knock to the nose.

 The nose contains many tiny blood vessels and if the mucous membrane lining the nose gets too dry, or irritated (from colds, allergies, sinusitis, etc.), then bleeding can occur.

 Most nosebleeds occur on the front of the nasal septum (tissue separating the sides of the nose) and these nosebleeds stop fairly easily by either sitting or lying still and allowing the blood to clot, or by pinching gently on either side of the nose above the nostrils.

 Children are usually more susceptible to nosebleeds than adults.
 I’m not referring to a nosebleed caused by a sharp blow to the nose – we all know why those occur.
 I’m talking about nosebleeds that occur when you have not sustained any injury to your nose, or perhaps only a light blow or jostling.
 Or perhaps you’ve only been running around.
 Perhaps they occur during sleep.